YanivZalach/Shell_Configs/README.md

 - **fish** 🐟 - A bit different from `bash` and `zsh`, but lightning-fast and comes with syntax highlighting and autocompletion right out of the box!
 I have added some vibrant color and useful aliases 🌟.

-All of these shells come with a default prompt, but you also have the option to use the fantastic `starship` prompt if you prefer(except of the bash for arch Linux config) ✨.
+All of these shells are in `vi` mode, and come with a default prompt, but you also have the option to use the fantastic `starship` prompt if you prefer(except of the bash for arch Linux config) ✨.

 ## Overview 📂